hilch/brsnmp/README.md

 ### `--filter`

 sets a filter for the operations to be executed (highly recommended if you plan to set the ip settings :grimacing: ).
 The filter is applied to a --details - output.
-The filter is a ECMA Regual Expression (https://regex101.com/#javascript).
+The filter is an ECMA Regual Expression (https://regex101.com/#javascript).
 But in most cases a simple text should be sufficient.

 ```--filter=targetTypeDescription.+X20CP\d{4}```